CodyChuGit/OT2-Camera-Classifier/README.md

-# This program has 5 sub programs/actions:
+# This demo has 5 sub programs/actions:

 **1. Master_Image_Perspective_Correction:**
 A source image is taken from a "Master" OT-2 robot.
 This image serves as a ground truth that future images will reference so all collected data are aligned, regardless of variation in manufacturing camera positioning.